tenancy/docs/docs/tenancy/1.x/affects-mails.md

 ---
-title: mails
+title: Mails
-icon: fal fa-reply-all
+icon: fal fa-envelope
 excerpt: >
     How you can easily affect the mails in your Laravel application.
 tags: